hamelsmu/python-notes/blog/content/post/py.md

 ...
 ```

-What happens is that this clever use of `yield` allows you to stop execution of a task, and move onto a different task while still allowing you to come back to that task later, kind of like threading, except **you**, not the operating system are controlling how compute is interleaved.
+This clever use of `yield` allows you to pause execution of a task and move onto a different task kind of like threading, except **you**, not the operating system are controlling how compute is interleaved.
 This is the key intuition for understanding the rest of the talk, which goes on to to push this example further.

-One of the most popular ways to accomplish async programming is by using the various utilities in the built-in [asyncio](https://docs.python.org/3/library/asyncio.html) module, which uses yield statements in a pattern similar to what David describes in his talk under the hood.
+One of the most popular ways to accomplish async programming is by using the various utilities in the built-in [asyncio](https://docs.python.org/3/library/asyncio.html) module, which uses similar yield statements under the hood.
 I didn't end up diving deeply into the asyncio module or this particular flavor of programming as my goal was to understand the concept so that I wouldn't be lost when encountering this in the wild.

 # Conclusion